sceeter89/HomeCommandCenter/README.md

 `plugins/sensors` directory.
 For details on developing your own sensor take a look at _Development_ section.

 Below you will find list of all _built-in_ sensors:
 * `errors` - value is list of all exceptions that occured during current run.
 It's cleared every iteration.
+It contains tuples (plugin key, exception object) for every exception thrown.
 * `now` - contains datetime of current loop start.
 It's identical for every motor.
 * `disabled_plugins` - list containing keys of all plugins that were disabled because of exceeded number of failures.
 * `termination` - if value is not `None`, means that system is about to shut down, and contains tuple in following format: ```python